RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Select All.md

 ###
 **[HackerRank Select ALL Query](https://www.hackerrank.com/challenges/select-all-sql/problem?isFullScreen=true)**

-Query all columns (attributes) for every row in the CITY table.
+Problem: Query all columns (attributes) for every row in the CITY table.

-Input Format
+Input Format:

 The CITY table is described as follows: